FIBA U(nder) 19

 Australia, Russia (Soviet Union) and the USA have participated in each championship and only four nations have been crowned champions.

-France have qualified four times and so far have not finished on the podium.
+France have qualified five times and have finished on the podium once in 2013, when they won the silver medal.
 They first qualified in 1993 and finished sixth.
 In 2001 they improved to fifth place while in 2009 they dropped to seventh.
 In 2011 they finished for the second time in sixth place.

 The format of the competition is identical to the senior world championship with a preliminary round, qualifying round (eighth final round) and a final round.